tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 ecosystem.

-Addressing this risk requires replacing traditional signatures with PQC signatures, which in turn demands ecosystem-wide upgrades involving cryptographic libraries, HSMs, CAs, intermediate CAs, and dependent protocols.
+Addressing this risk requires replacing traditional signatures with PQC signatures, which in turn demands ecosystem-wide upgrades involving cryptographic libraries, HSMs, TPMs, CAs, intermediate CAs, and dependent protocols.
 Because these transitions take years of planning, coordination, and investment, preparations will have to begin well before a CRQC is publicly known.